philippkueng/philippkueng.github.com/posts/2012-01-11-a-link-blog-with-octopress.markdown

 If you want to create a Link-Blog post now, add `ref_url` to the markdown file header and Octopress takes care of the rest.

 {% highlight text %}
----
-layout: post
-title: "This Awesome Article"
+Title: This Awesome Article"
 date: 2012-01-13 21:20
-comments: true
+Comments: true
 ref_url: http://somesite.com/thisawesomearticle.html
----
 This one is really great, check it out.
 {% endhighlight %}